MAT in Art Education

 Using an interdisciplinary approach, students will explore all art making and works of art through a cultural, historical and socio-political contextual lens.
 The program emphasizes a highly collaborative environment that fosters social justice, creativity, deep thinking, and reflection around issues of teaching and learning.

-Message from Program Director
+Message from the Interim Director

 Job Placement